InnovationEnterprise/code_challenge/README.md

 # Code Challenge

 This is a code challenge for Innovation Enterprise!

-Please use ruby to solve it.
+Please use Ruby to solve it.

-If you have any questions, please dont hesitate to send an email to: dev@theiegroup.com
+If you have any questions, please send an email to: dev@theiegroup.com

-Please submit you solution to the above email.
+Please submit a link to your solution to the above email (or the code files if you prefer).

 Happy coding!!